 We offer infrared inspections as part of our standard home inspection, as well as for single-item troubleshooting inspections.
+We do not offer stand-alone whole home infrared inspections.
 All of our home inspectors come equipped with an infrared camera which can be used to help discover problems that wouldn’t normally be identified with the naked eye.

 Verifying heat – or lack thereof

 The quickest way to verify airflow at heat registers throughout a home is to turn on the heat or AC and then run around the house with an IR camera about 10 minutes later.
 The image to the left shows a non-functional kitchen toe-kick heat register at a new construction inspection.